tankh99/tp/docs/UserGuide.md

 * `queryappointments aid/90` shows the appointment with the appointmentId of 90 in the address book.
 * `queryappointments n/Jer` shows all appointments whose patient's name contains "Jer" in the address book.

+### Filter appointments by date time: `filterappointments`

+Show list of appointments in a specific date time range.
+This includes the appointments that starts or ends in the date time range or appointments that starts before and ends after the date time range.

+Format: `filterappointments [sd/START_DATETIME] [ed/END_DATETIME]`

+Examples:
+* `filterappointments sd/2022-12-12 12:00 ed/2022-12-12 14:00` shows all appointments starts or ends in the date time range of 12pm to 2pm on 12 December 2022.
+Any appointments that starts before 12pm and ends after 2pm will also be shown.

+**Validation**:
+1. START_DATETIME and END_DATETIME
+   1. Must be in the format of yyyy-MM-dd HH:mm.
+   2. END_DATETIME must be after START_DATETIME.

 ### Deleting an appointment : `deleteappointment`